Chogakuji Temple

 Getting there

-From JR Yanagimoto Station, it's a 20-minute walk to the temple.
+From JR Yanagimoto Station, the temple is a 20-minute walk away.

 Resources